orb-lang/helm/doc/md/helm/repr/token.md

 end

 ```

-### Token:removeTrailingSpaces()
+### Token:removeTrailingSpaces\(\)

-Removes any trailing space characters from the token.
+Removes any trailing space characters from the token\.
 Primarily used for
 separators at the end of a line, to avoid bumping them to the next line
-when in fact they fit perfectly.
+when in fact they fit perfectly\.

-This does not seem relevant to wrappable tokens--could be implemented later
+This does not seem relevant to wrappable tokens\-\-could be implemented later
-if needed.
+if needed\.

 ```lua